-NEXT Renewable Fuels, Inc. is proposing to construct a renewable diesel, renewable naphtha, and renewable jet fuel manufacturing facility at the Port of Columbia County's Port Westward Industrial Park in Clatskanie, located in the northwestern corner of Oregon.
+NEXT Renewable Fuels, Inc., referred to as NEXT, is proposing to construct a renewable diesel, renewable naphtha, and renewable jet fuel manufacturing facility at the Port of Columbia County's Port Westward Industrial Park in Clatskanie.

 Air quality permit

-NEXT will also be submitting permit applications for two types of stormwater permits.
-First, a construction stormwater discharge general permit, which regulates stormwater runoff from construction activities.
-Second, an industrial stormwater discharge general permit, which regulates long-term stormwater management at individual facilities.
+NEXT Renewable Fuels will also need to submit applications for a construction stormwater discharge general permit, which regulates how the facility manages its stormwater during construction of the facility.
+The facility also is applying for an industrial stormwater discharge general permit, which regulates how the facility manages its stormwater while operating.